U.S., British, French air strikes target Syrian chemical capabilities

 The combined U.S., British and French assault appeared more intense than a similar strike Trump ordered almost exactly a year ago against a Syrian air base in retaliation for an earlier chemical weapons attack that Washington attributed to Assad.

-At a Pentagon briefing, Dunford said the air strikes on Saturday were planned to minimize the risk of casualties among Russia’s forces in Syria.

-May said the missile strike was designed to minimize any civilian casualties and was not an attempt to change the Syrian government.
-Britain’s defense ministry said initial indications were that the precision weapons and meticulous target planning had “resulted in a successful attack”.

-Mattis acknowledged that the United States conducted the air strikes only with conclusive evidence that chlorine gas was used in the April 7 attack in Syria.
-Evidence that the nerve agent sarin also was used is inconclusive, he said.
+Mattis said the United States conducted the air strikes with conclusive evidence that chlorine gas was used in the April 7 attack in Syria.
+Evidence that the nerve agent sarin also was used was inconclusive, he said.

-Allegations of Assad’s chlorine use are frequent in Syria’s conflict, raising questions about whether Washington had lowered the threshold for military action in Syria by now deciding to strike after a chlorine gas attack.
+Allegations of Assad’s chlorine use are frequent in Syria’s conflict, raising questions about whether Washington had lowered the threshold for military action in Syria by deciding to strike after a chlorine attack.
+Syria agreed in 2013 to give up its chemical weapons.
+It is still permitted to have chlorine for civilian use, although its use as a weapon is banned.

-But a U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates that Assad has not stopped manufacturing, importing, storing or using chemical weapons, including weaponized chlorine.

-The official acknowledged that could require a more sustained U.S. air and naval presence in the region, as well as intensified satellite and other surveillance of Syria.
+But a U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad has not stopped making, importing, storing or using chemical weapons including chlorine.
+The official said this could require a more sustained U.S. air and naval presence in the region, as well as more surveillance.

-Trump has been leery of U.S. military involvement in the Middle East, and is eager to withdraw roughly 2,000 troops who are in Syria as part of the battle against Islamic State militants.
+Trump has been leery of U.S. military involvement in the Middle East, and is eager to withdraw roughly 2,000 troops in Syria taking part in the campaign against Islamic State.

-The air strikes, however, risk dragging the United States further into Syria’s civil war, particularly if Russia, Iran and Assad opt to retaliate.

-“America does not seek an indefinite presence in Syria, under no circumstances,” Trump said in his eight-minute address.

-“The purpose of our actions tonight is to establish a strong deterrent against the production, spread and use of chemical weapons,” he said.
+“America does not seek an indefinite presence in Syria, under no circumstances,” Trump said in his address.
+“The purpose of our actions tonight is to establish a strong deterrent against the production, spread and use of chemical weapons.”

 The U.S. president, who has tried to build good relations with Russian President Vladimir Putin, had sharply critical words for Russia and Iran over their support of Assad.